wp-plugins/wp-members/readme.txt

 * Fix issues with custom fields in admin/user dashboard profile.
 This involved a change to how fields were loaded for both display and validation (so that now it is a singular process).
 * Fix undefined has_access() (replaced with API function) when renewing a membership.
 * Fix issues with WooCommerce registration integration.
+* Fix issue of undefined array keys if Really Simple Captcha is selected, but the plugin is not enabled.

 = 3.3.5 =